rancher/fleet-docs/versioned_docs/version-0.13/glossary.md

 ## Chart

-See [this definition](https://helm.sh/docs/topics/charts/) of a Helm chart.
+Refer to [charts definition in helms documentation](https://helm.sh/docs/topics/charts/) of a Helm chart.

 ## Cluster